-Born in July 1955, Stephen M. Walt was raised in Los Alamos, New Mexico.
+Born on July 2, 1955 in Los Alamos, New Mexico, Stephen M. Walt was also raised in Los Alamos.
 After receiving his B.A. in International Relations from Stanford University, he went on to attend the University of California at Berkeley, where he earned an M.A. and a Ph.D. in 1978 and 1983, respectively.
 From 1981 to 1984, Walt worked as a research fellow at Harvard University‘s Center for Science and International Affairs.
 From 1984 to 1989, he was a professor at Princeton University.
 During this period, he also worked at the Brookings Institution and the Carnegie Endowment for International Peace.
 In 1989 Walt took a teaching position at the University of Chicago, where he remained for a decade.
 In 1999 he became the Robert and Renée Belfer Professor of International Relations at the John F. Kennedy School of Government.
 From 2002 to 2006, he also served as Academic Dean at the Kennedy School.

 Walt is the author of numerous articles, as well as such books as The Origins of Alliances (1987), which won the 1988 Edgar S. Furniss National Security Book Award; Revolution and War (1996); and Taming American Power: The Global Response to U.S. Primacy (2005).
 He is the co-editor of Cornell Studies in Security Affairs and serves on the editorial boards of such publications as Foreign Policy, International Relations, the Journal of Cold War Studies, and Security Studies.
 In 2009, the Belfer Center ranked Walt as one of the twenty most influential academics in the field of international relations.